jsilve24/TeacupCerberus/README.md

 # TeacupCerberus
-Bayesian Estimation of Covariation Between and Within Two Multivariate Count Datasets
+Bayesian Estimation of Covariation Between and Within Two Multivariate Count Datasets <br>
+*its a small version of a mythical two headed dog*

-Please See Vignette for More Details
+Please See [Vignette](https://jsilve24.github.io/TeacupCerberus/articles/TeacupCerberus.html) for More Details.

 ## Installation ##